Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Wage and Recordkeeping

-Illinois employers are required to maintain a variety of wage-and-hour records for at least three years.
-There are additional recordkeeping requirements for employees who receive paid vacation, tipped employees, and employees paid subminimum wages, and for day and temporary labor service agencies.
+Illinois employers are required to maintain a variety of wage-and-hour records for at least five years.
+820 ILCS 112/20.
+Illinois employers must make and preserve records that document the name, address, and occupation of each employee; the wages paid to each employee; the pay scale and benefits for each position; and the job posting for each position.
+Id.
+Other provisions of the Illinois code govern recordkeeping requirements for employees who receive paid vacation, tipped employees, employees paid subminimum wages, and for day and temporary labor service agencies.
+820 ILCS 175/12, 105/8.

 Final Payments

-Illinois requires that final paychecks be paid on the next scheduled payday but does not have specific rules about how to send a final paycheck, so the final paycheck can be paid via direct deposit (if an employee previously authorized direct deposit for wages), or by check or payroll paycard, either in-person or mailed.
-The final paycheck should contain the employee's regular wages from the most recent pay period, plus other types of compensation owed such as commissions, bonuses, and accrued sick and vacation pay.
+Illinois requires that final paychecks be paid at the time of separation or no later than the next regularly scheduled payday for the employee.
+The final paycheck can be paid via direct deposit (if an employee previously authorized direct deposit for wages), or by check or payroll pay card, either in person or mailed.
+The final paycheck should contain the employee's regular wages from the most recent pay period, plus other types of compensation owed, such as commissions, bonuses, and accrued sick and vacation pay.
 820 ILCS 115/5.

 Unemployment Insurance